eaglezoli/obsidian/10. Bilateral/Research Log.md

 			- As does start (-ve) and end (+ve) datum areas, which also matches the upslope downslope signs
 			- Shows that stiffness affects systolic and diastolic segments of the PPG differently
 			- Again need to look at example waveforms
-		- FR and HR have opposite effects on features
-			- FR more positive (larger waveform)
-				- HR more negative (smaller waveform)
-			- Can use heart rate to adjust flow rate predictions from PPG-based algorithms
-				- Maybe link to BP?
 		- SNR is higher in healthier, as expected
 			- Flow rate doesn't seem to effect, so it's constant difference (offset)
 	- **To do**